nikl881/food-delivery-app/README.md

 * Login/Logout page, a clear and simpel page that will login a user with a single mouse click.
 * Sushi menu page, overview of all available sushi dishes, including images, price information and quantitiy information.
 * Order/Cart page, a short overview page with a summary of the total costs of the order.
-* Checkout page, includes billing and adres information to complete the order.
+* Checkout page, includes billing and adres information to complete the order, incuding verification on on completed fields.

 Features Left to Implement

-* Customer ratings of individual dishes.
+* Customer rating/upvotes of individual dishes.
-* Geographical page of delivery location.
+* Geographical page of delivery location (maps).

 ## Usage of Django and Stripe

 The webapp has been build with Django.
-Stripe, which is a tool for e-commerce that allows both private individuals and businesses to accept payments is implementet and has been integrated into this Django app.
+Stripe, which is a tool for e-commerce that allows both private individuals and businesses to accept payments, is implementet and has been integrated into this Django app.
 Amazon Web Services is a subsidiary of amazon.com that provides on-demand cloud computing platforms to individuals and companies.
 The  AWS cloud storage service (S3) has been used into this Django project.
 On S3 all static and media files are saved in the AWS backend.